IDEAL: History

 The system was conceived by the Dutch banks ABN Amro, ING Bank, Postbank N.V. and Rabobank, to develop a single system for online payments that could be used by all banks.

-The payment platform was opened to consumers in 2005.
+The payment platform was opened to consumers in October 2005.

 In 2006 the consortium moved the iDEAL brand to the Dutch banking organization Currence.
 Nine years after claiming to be responsible for 54% of the country's online payments, iDEAL reported having 70% of this market in 2023.

 In the same year, the European Payments Initiative acquired iDEAL and Payconiq International, as well as new shareholders, for the upcoming launch of its instant payment solution. iDEAL is to become a European payment account-to-account (A2A) instant payment scheme and a multi-faceted digital wallet.

 EPI will initially enable person-to-person (P2P) and person-to-professional (P2Pro) payments, followed by online and mobile shopping payments and then point-of-sale payments.
 A comprehensive range of transaction types will be supported, including one-off payments, subscriptions, installments, payments upon delivery and reservations.
 Additionally, value-added services will be incorporated into the solution over time, including responsible ‘Buy Now, Pay Later’ (BNPL) financing, digital identity features and integration of merchant loyalty programmes.